smcgann99/node-red-cosine-similarity-plus/README.md

 <hr>

 ## Description
-This node calculates cosine similarity between two vectors and return it as an array.
+This node calculates cosine similarity between two vectors and returns it as an array.
 It can calculate multiple arrays of vectors.
-The output can be used for detecting if there are cases where the similarity is above a cerain value.
+The output can be used for detecting if there are cases where the similarity is above a certain value.

 ```javascript
 var input_array1 = [